-The streets; where not only the city but local cultures come alive.
-Where languages, lives and customs collide….
+The street food festival is the city and local cultures come alive, where languages, lives and customs collide ….

 Cow cheeks, mielies, samoosas, shisa nyama, bunny chows, gatsbys, rotis and vetkoek will be ready and waiting for the hungry and the adventurous at South Africa’s Street Food Festival on the 26th of July and the 1st of August!